minhtriet326/minhtriet.github.io/_posts/2020-10-19-portfolios.md

  </figure>
 </div>

-Is it possible to do NERD in short queries, where there is fewer grammar clues or captitalization like in a sentence?
+Is it possible to do NERD in short queries, where there are fewer grammar clues or capitalization like in a sentence?
 Would `watch [harry potter] vs read [harry potter]` be resolved to `Harry Potter film` and `Harry Potter book`?
-I create a demo .
-I discovered that there are fewer dataset that deal with short query than I thought.
+I create a demo.
+I discovered that there are fewer datasets that deals with short query than I thought.

 **Hardware:** 2 GBs RAM, 1 shared CPU

-**What I like:** I divise tests to see if cosine distance of different Word Embeddings suit the short text nature.
+**What I like:** I devise tests to see if the cosine distances of different Word Embeddings suit the short text nature.

 [[Demo](http://54.91.75.203/)][[Code](https://github.com/minhtriet/short_text_understanding)]